Here you can find helpful answers to questions considering the application process for the M.A. program »Integrated Design Research«.

 Unfortunately, we are not able to give individual feedback for the portfolio because of the large number of applications.
 We apologize for any inconvenience.

 Choose projects and experiences that give a good overview both of your fields of interest and your design/design-related experience and qualifications.
 Works can come from academic, professional, or free projects.
-The uploaded PDF file should not exceed 5MB.
+The uploaded PDF file cannot exceed 5MB.

 Usually, every university gives you information about your national credit points vs. ECTS credit points.
 Most programs that last three years or more cover the required amount, but you should check with your home university.